JasonPollman/Memoizor/readme.md

 - **FileSystemControllerSync**

   A synchronous version of the FileSystemController.
   *Works will all function types: sync, callback, and promise.
-However, should **not** be used with promises and callback functions as it makes syncronous (blocking) file system calls!*
+However, should **not** be used with promises and callback functions as it makes synchronous (blocking) file system calls!*

 ### Building Your Own Controllers

 Simply subclass *memoizor.StorageController* and implement the methods shown in the template below.
-If you're building a controller for a **syncronous** function, the methods below must be synchronous, otherwise you're free to use async functions or return promises.
+If you're building a controller for a **synchronous** function, the methods below must be synchronous, otherwise you're free to use async functions or return promises.

 **Note: You must return the symbol ``memoizor.NOT_CACHED`` if retrieve() yields no cache.
 Returning ``undefined`` will assume a call to the function with the given arguments signature returned undefined.**